Deep ecology: Eurocentric bias

-Guha and Martinez-Allier critique the four defining characteristics of deep ecology.
+Guha and Martínez Alier critique the four defining characteristics of deep ecology.
 First, because deep ecologists believe that environmental movements must shift from an anthropocentric to an ecocentric approach, they fail to recognize the two most fundamental ecological crises facing the world: overconsumption in the global north and increasing militarization.
 Second, deep ecology's emphasis on wilderness provides impetus for the imperialist yearning of the West.
-Third, deep ecology appropriates Eastern traditions, characterizes Eastern spiritual beliefs as monolithic, and denies agency to Eastern peoples.
-And fourth, because deep ecology equates environmental protection with wilderness preservation its radical elements are confined within the American wilderness preservationist movement.
+Lastly, because deep ecology equates environmental protection with wilderness preservation its radical elements are confined within the American wilderness preservationist movement.